ElectronicRave/RP-Launcher/README.md

 In the home screen you can navigate your Systems using your D-pad or use the touchscreen to:

-- Access all games
+- Access all contents
-- Access to favorited games
+- Access to favorited contents
-- Access your latest played games
+- Access your latest played contents
 - Change theme color

 ### Theme Mode